Alexander Zverev: Personal life

 Zverev lives in Monte Carlo, Monaco.
 He grew up in Hamburg and also has spent his winters living in Florida at the Saddlebrook Academy.
 He can speak German, Russian, and English.
-Zverev has a daughter Mayla, born in 2021, with Brenda Patea, an ex-girlfriend, with whom he reached a settlement in a lawsuit filed by his ex-partner in 2023.
+Zverev has a daughter, Mayla, who was born in 2021 to Brenda Patea, an ex-girlfriend.
+Both parents reached an out-of-court financial settlement after a lawsuit over alleged physical assault was filed against Zverev by the ex-partner in 2023.
 Since 2021, Zverev has been dating German actress Sophia Thomalla.

-In 2017, Zverev said his tennis idol is Roger Federer.
-He is a fan of the Miami Heat of the American National Basketball Association (NBA) and Bayern Munich in the Bundesliga, and in his spare time he enjoys playing basketball and golf.
-His best friend on the tour is Brazilian doubles specialist Marcelo Melo.
-He is also close friends with Dominic Thiem and Andrey Rublev, the latter of whom he has known since childhood.

-Zverev filed a lawsuit against the ACE Group International and its CEO Patricio Apey, accusing them of "unlawful restraint of trade".
-He argued that the contract between them was oppressive, but eventually agreed to settle the dispute out-of-court before the trial began.
+In 2017, Zverev said that his tennis idol is Roger Federer.
+He is a fan of the Miami Heat and Bayern Munich and wore the jersey of Bayern player Michael Olise during the 2026 BMW Open.
+In his spare time, he enjoys playing basketball and golf.
+His best friend on the tennis tour is Brazilian doubles specialist Marcelo Melo.
+He is also close friends with Dominic Thiem and Andrey Rublev, and has known the latter since childhood.
+Zverev filed a lawsuit against the ACE Group International and its CEO, Patricio Apey, accusing them of "unlawful restraint of trade".
+He argued that the contract between them was oppressive, but eventually agreed to settle the dispute out of court before the trial began.

 Health

-In August 2022, Zverev announced that he has type 1 diabetes, having been diagnosed at the age of three.
+In August 2022, Zverev announced that he has Type 1 diabetes, having been diagnosed at the age of three.
 That year, he launched the Alexander Zverev Foundation, a charity to support people with diabetes.
-During a match at the 2023 French Open, Zverev was disallowed from injecting insulin on-court, prompting criticism from the International Diabetes Federation and the JDRF.
-Tournament organizers later clarified that Zverev would be permitted to inject insulin on-court.
+During a match at the 2023 French Open, Zverev was not permitted to inject insulin on-court, prompting criticism from the International Diabetes Federation and the JDRF.
+Tournament organizers later clarified that Zverev would be allowed to inject insulin on-court.

 Career statistics

 Grand Slam tournament performance timeline

-Current through the 2025 US Open.
+Current through the 2026 US Open.